Sue Gafner: Bodybuilding philosophy

 Gafner's training mainly consisted of a combination compound, and isolation exercises (mostly done with free weights and a small number of machines and cables).
 She trained with the traditional push and pull routine (three days on, one day off) and when contest preparations started, she switched to a four days on / one day off routine to focus more on different body parts.
 Gafner focuses on her chest, shoulders, back, and arms in order to bring up her upper body to match her strong legs (Brainum, 224).
 She rarely does Regular Squats with a free barbells due to a hip problem and focuses more on isolation exercises such as Hack Squats, Leg Presses, and Lunges (Brainum, 224).
-Sue believes that proper form is very important and often avoids extreme heavy weights.
-During the off-season she avoided any form of aerobic exercise to preserve her energy levels.
-When it came to contest season she would do at least one or two cardio sessions for four to five days due to her high metabolism.
+Gafner believes that proper form is very important and often avoids extreme heavy weights.
+During the off-season, she avoided any form of aerobic exercise to preserve her energy levels.
+When it came to contest season, she would do at least one or two cardio sessions for four to five days due to her high metabolism.